mike-seger/micronaut-outh2-rest-sample/README-keycloak-maintenance.md

 # Keycloak Maintenance

 ## Initial Configuration

+This configuration is already contained within test-realm.json.
+This section describes how it has been produced.

+### Create Realm and Client
 1. Open: http://localhost:8888/
 1. Go to: *Administration Console*
+1. Create a new realm *test*
 1. Enter credentials used in *docker* command above:
    micronaut / micronaut123
 1. Choose menu Clients